Imbolc

 of midnight stars in dew;

-glance of half moon
+a glance of full moon

 on a dark icy pond,

-a bright crystal rune
+the bright crystal rune

 of reflection, a wand

-of dragonwort touching the seed
+of dragonwort touching its seed

 that sleeps under sod